 The way the partners’ contribution was integrated in the final version of the cooperation programme can be summarised as follows.

-When it comes to the programme’s strategy (section 1), the description of the overall context was improved.
+When it comes to the joint programme strategy (section 1), the description of the overall context was improved.
 Specific references or more elaborated texts were included for instance on the link between biodiversity and climate change, the combination of green and digital technologies, the equal opportunities and role of people with disabilities in employment, the well-being dimension under a more social Europe.

 In response to the need to reinforce the coordination with other funding sources, the possible synergies to the Interregional Innovation Investments instrument as well as other relevant EU instruments (e.g. Horizon Europe) were further elaborated.
 Finally, several references to outermost regions were included to better recognise the unique character of their situation.